senchalabs/jsduck/README.md

      *
      * @xtype textfield
      */
-    Ext.form.TextField = Ext.extend(Ext.form.Field,  {
+    Ext.define('Ext.form.field.Text', {

-As you can see, JsDuck supports formatting comments with friendly [Markdown][] syntax.
-And it can infer several things from the code (like @class and @extends in this case), so you don't have to repeat yourself.
-Also the constructor documentation is inherited from parent class - so you don't have to restate that it takes a config object again.
+        extend: 'Ext.form.field.Base',

-That's basically it.
-Have fun.
+As you can see, JsDuck can infer several things from the code (like `@class` and `@extends` in this case), so you don't have to repeat yourself.

 [ExtJS]: http://www.sencha.com/products/js/
 [ext-doc]: http://ext-doc.org/